soundasleep/jevon.org/wiki/git.md

 ==Merging with TortoiseMerge==

-I really like [[TortoiseSVN]]'s merge tool, and with a bit of wrangling <a href="http://stackoverflow.com/questions/5190188/why-cant-i-use-tortoisemerge-as-my-git-merge-tool-on-windows">you can get Git to use it too</a>.
+I really like [[SVN|TortoiseSVN]]'s merge tool, and with a bit of wrangling <a href="http://stackoverflow.com/questions/5190188/why-cant-i-use-tortoisemerge-as-my-git-merge-tool-on-windows">you can get Git to use it too</a>.

 Add the following files to `Gitsharegit-guilibmergetool.tcl` just before the `error_popup [mc "Unsupported merge tool '%s'" $tool]` block: